AndreiDumitrache/lorthelas-research-website/content/reports/2025-07-17-creation-of-the-cryptocurrency-fund.md

 title: Creation of the cryptocurrency fund
 date: 2025-07-17T10:36:38.119Z
 category: Portfolio Strategy
-summary: >-
-  W﻿e're excited to announce the release of the Lorthelas Cryptocurrency Fund through which we would like to offer investors the possibility of engaging in novel industries and increase their profits and exposure to riskier assets
+summary: W﻿e're excited to announce the release of the Lorthelas Cryptocurrency Fund through which we would like to offer investors the possibility of engaging in novel industries.

-  which have shown great capabilities in the past decade and a half.
 pdf: /images/lorthelas-research-cryptocurrency-fund.pdf
 ---
 With an ever increasing relevancy in today’s financial space, the cryptocurrency industry is attracting more and more investors to a risky platform of trading, leaving behind important aspects of traditional